Weevarv2.0

 The keybind is suppressed when you're typing in an <input>, <textarea>, or contenteditable element, so it won't fight your forms.

-You can drag the trigger button to reposition it.
+You can drag the trigger button to reposition it anywhere on screen.
 Its location is preserved across reloads.

 Tool dock#